Monitor dog arthritis with new app

-Dart Vale Veterinary Group Totnes has launched a pioneering new campaign this autumn to help dog owners in the area spot the often-missed signs of arthritis in their pets.
+Veterinary practices across the South Hams have launched a pioneering campaign to help dog owners in the area spot the often-missed signs of arthritis in their pets.

+Dart Vale Veterinary Group, Totnes, and Filham Park Veterinary Clinic in Ivybridge will be running the campaign through November to December.

-Running through November to December, the campaign aims to raise awareness of the causes and symptoms of arthritis in dogs of all ages, and introduces a free, easy-to-use app called DogMA to help owners monitor their dog’s mobility at home.
+The campaign aims to raise awareness of the causes and symptoms of arthritis in dogs of all ages and introduces a free, easy-to-use app called DogMA to help owners monitor their dog’s mobility at home.

 Arthritis is one of the most overlooked conditions affecting dogs, with research showing that by the age of eight, four in five dogs are living with chronic joint pain.
 However, arthritis doesn’t just affect older dogs.